FAQs About Deep Pocket Sheets

 This is where deep pocket sheets come in.
 Deep pocket sheets are deeper than average, especially in the corners, allowing them to stretch over thick mattresses, mattresses with pillow tops, or mattresses with mattress toppers.

 How deep are deep pocket sheets?

-Compared to regular sheets, which range from 7 to 14 inches deep, deep pocket sheets measure 15 inches deep while sheets designated as extra deep are somewhere between 16 to 22 inches.
+Compared to regular sheets, which range from 7 to 14 inches deep, deep pocket sheets measure 15 inches deep while extra deep pocket sheets range between 16 and 22 inches.
 It’s always best to check the measurement before you buy to ensure a proper fit.
 Pocket depth should be listed in the product details when you shop online.

 Which fitted sheets do I need for my mattress?

 Measure the thickness of your mattress and keep that measurement in mind as you shop.
 If your mattress is thicker than the listed pocket measurement for standard sheets, you’ll need deep or extra deep pocket sheets.
 For other sheet recommendations, check out the Best Sheets for Different Mattress Types.

 What are deep pocket sheets made of?

 You can find deep pocket sheets in the same materials as ordinary sheets, including cotton, sateen, Egyptian cotton, and flannel.
 The depth of the sheet doesn’t affect the material or quality.
 Read our full guide for a chart rating of the Best Bed Sheet Materials and Weaves.